Nexus-Mods/NexusMods.App/docs/UICodingConventions.md

 }
 ```

 The `IObservable<T>` and `IObserver<T>` interfaces are tightly combined with the `IDisposable` interface.
 The `Subscribe` method on an `IObservable<T>` returns an instance of `IDisposable`.
 Calling `Dispose` on this returned instance allows the observer to stop receiving notifications before the provider has finished sending them.
 The important aspect of this is that the observable will remove the reference to the observer, which allows the GC to cleanup the observer object.
 If you don't dispose the observer or the observable, those references might exist for a longer period of time or even for the entire lifetime of the process which can lead to memory leaks.
+The only time when you don't need to dispose a subscription, is when you subscribe to yourself.

 In summary, instances of `IObservable<T>` and `IObserver<T>` should always be disposed when they go **out of scope**.